-The 1946 Letters Project follows a filmmaker Melinda Hess’s journey uncovering an American Space Race story as seen through a daughter and Father story lens.
+The 1946 Letters Project follows filmmaker Melinda Hess’s journey uncovering an American Space Race story through a daughter and Father story lens.

 A personal journey to uncover both family and national secrets reveals the true story of how we got to the moon from the rocket slave camps of the Holocaust.